HiAudrey/HiAudrey/README.md

 ## My Story

-I used to be a data analyst passionate about turning data into real-world impact.
-I worked on data collection, quality assessment and cleaning, dashboarding and reporting, business performance analysis, predictive modeling, and data-driven storytelling — transforming complex datasets into actionable insights.
+I used to be a **data analyst** passionate about turning data into real-world impact.
+I worked on **data collection, cleaning, dashboarding, business performance analysis, predictive modeling, and data-driven storytelling** — transforming complex datasets into actionable insights.

-These skills shaped how I see the world: I love uncovering hidden patterns, finding the fundamental reasons behind what people see on the surface, and providing thoughtful solutions.
-Over time, the technical work felt too narrow — it couldn’t satisfy my curiosity about human experience.
+These skills shaped how I see the world: I love **uncovering hidden patterns**, finding **fundamental reasons**, and providing **thoughtful solutions**.
+Over time, technical work felt too narrow — it couldn’t satisfy my curiosity about human experience.

-I began to travel, study, and write.
-I became a blogger and a novel author, observing life both as a participant and as a witness.
-Eventually, I was called to found [**Eudaimon**](https://EudaimonAI.org), a nonprofit organization and a safe space for individuals to reclaim their voice.
-I’m now developing a free guided educational chatbot to provide mental health support for those who need it but can’t afford traditional counseling.
+I began to **travel, study, and write**.
+I became a **blogger and a novel author**, observing life as both participant and witness.
+Eventually, I was called to found **[Eudaimon](https://EudaimonAI.org)**, a nonprofit organization and a **safe space for individuals to reclaim their voice**.
+I’m now developing a **free guided educational chatbot** to provide mental health support for those who need it but can’t afford traditional counseling.

-If you’d like to chat about potential collaborations, feel free to connect with me on [**LinkedIn**](https://linkedin.com/in/weimengduan#gh-light-mode-only).
+If you’d like to chat about potential collaborations, feel free to connect with me on [LinkedIn](https://linkedin.com/in/weimengduan).

 ---